changeworld/azure-docs.ja-jp/articles/automation/automation-manage-send-joblogs-log-analytics.md

     Param
     (
         [Parameter(Mandatory=$True)]
         [ValidateSet("AzureCloud","AzureUSGovernment")]
-            [string]$Environment="AzureCloud",
-        [Parameter(Mandatory=$True)]
-        [string]$nameOfYourAutomationAccount
+        [string]$Environment="AzureCloud"
     )

 #Check to see which cloud environment to sign into.
 Switch ($Environment)
    {
        "AzureCloud" {Login-AzureRmAccount}
-       "AzureUSGovernment" {Login-AzureRmAccount -EnvironmentName AzureUSGovernment}
+       "AzureUSGovernment" {Login-AzureRmAccount -EnvironmentName AzureUSGovernment} }
-   }

-# Below the ResourceId is populated using the Parameter from this script as a searchstring based on the Name of the Workspace

-$automationAccountId=(Find-AzureRmResource -ResourceType "Microsoft.Automation/automationAccounts" -ResourceNameContains $nameOfYourAutomationAccount).Resourceid
+# if you have one Log Analytics workspace you can use the following command to get the resource id of the workspace
+$workspaceId = (Get-AzureRmOperationalInsightsWorkspace).ResourceId

+$automationAccountId = "/SUBSCRIPTIONS/ec11ca60-1234-491e-5678-0ea07feae25c/RESOURCEGROUPS/DEMO/PROVIDERS/MICROSOFT.AUTOMATION/ACCOUNTS/DEMO"

 Get-AzureRmDiagnosticSetting -ResourceId $automationAccountId
 ```